Stand Up To Bullying Day

 Recently, Joy Pullmann, managing editor of School Reform News, published an important report – Bullying Teachers: How Teachers Unions Secretly Push Teachers and Competitors Around which is summarized as “When Bullies Grow Up, They Can Always Run Teachers Unions,” an op-ed in the Washington Examiner.
 She explains that teacher union bullying is rampant and can come either directly from the unions or as a result of fear of them.
 For example,

 Many superintendents and principals in Kansas will not even let Garry Sigle give teachers information about his nonunion teacher organization.
-One superintendent told Sigle, “Why would I want to [let you talk to teachers in my district] if I knew that would create an issue between me and a union I have to negotiate with?”
+One superintendent told Sigle, “Why would I want to if I knew that would create an issue between me and a union I have to negotiate with?”